manio143/conditional-json/README.md

 # conditional-json

-Library for evalutating expressions in JSON data.
+Library for evaluating expressions in JSON data.

 ## Example